cisagov/development-guide/config/label-management.md

 mkdir -p repo-labels-backup

 # Use the output of list-all-repos.py to fetch each repository's labels
-python list-all-repos.py | xargs -I {} labels fetch --owner $LABELS_ORGNAME --repo {} --filename repo-labels-backup/{}-labels.toml
+python3 list-all-repos.py | xargs -I {} labels fetch --owner "$LABELS_ORGNAME" --repo {} --filename repo-labels-backup/{}-labels.toml
 ```

 ### Apply default labels across the organization ###

 View and edit `default-labels.toml` to specify the default labels and their
 attributes such as name, color, and description.
 This is the same format as
-the output `.toml` files from the "back up" step, so if you have an example
+the output `.toml` files from the ["back up" step](#Back-up-all-current-repository-labels),
-repository, you can copy straight from that repository's file.
+so if you have an example repository, you can copy straight from that
+repository's file.

 Please note that the `labels ... sync` operation is **destructive** and will
 reduce the set of labels in each repository to _only_ those specified.